Shiga Prefecture

 Foreigners in Shiga

-As of Dec.
-31, 2009, Shiga Prefecture has 28,422 registered foreign residents from 83 countries.
-This is 3,810 people less than the year before, or an 11.8% decrease attributed to over 3,000 Brazilians who left Shiga.
-By nationality, Brazilians are the biggest group in Shiga numbering 11,339 (compared to 14,379 on Dec.
+Back in Dec.
+31, 2009, Shiga Prefecture had 28,422 registered foreign residents from 83 countries.
+This was 3,810 people less than the year before, or an 11.8% decrease attributed to over 3,000 Brazilians who left Shiga.
+By nationality, Brazilians were the biggest group in Shiga numbering 11,339 (compared to 14,379 on Dec.
 31, 2008).
 Followed by 5,735 Koreans (North and South), 5,144 Chinese, 1,828 Filipinos, and 1,808 Peruvians.
 Other nationalities number 2,568.

 The number of Americans and other native English speakers are probably in the hundreds.
-Otsu has the largest number of foreign residents numbering 4,218.
+Otsu had the largest number of foreign residents numbering 4,218.
 Followed by Nagahama's 3,645 (not counting the towns it merged with in Jan.
 2010) and Higashi-Omi's 3,489.
 Brazilians number most in Nagahama (2,447) and in Higashi-Omi (2,137) where there are many factories.

 Tourist Information